 It’s time to file your income tax return!
 Here is a checklist of the main amounts, credits and deductions offered by the two levels of government, and some other information.Access the checklist

 Certain measures have been improved over the past year, to the satisfaction of Réseau FADOQ, which was advocating for this.

 Since the implementation of this tax measure, Réseau FADOQ has been pressing the Quebec government to increase the amounts granted.
-Now, as a result of the November 2021 budget update, the amounts associated with this tax measure have been doubled.
+Now, as a result of the December 2022 budget update, the amounts associated with this tax measure have been increased.

 The Réseau FADOQ requested that the reimbursement of eligible expenses through this tax credit be increased from 35% to 40%.
 As a result, beginning with the 2022 tax year, the tax credit rate will increase by 1% per year until 2026, when it will be 40%.

 The shelter allowance program is for low-income individuals and families who spend too much of their budget on housing.
 It is open to homeowners, tenants and boarders.
 For the period from October 1, 2022, to September 30, 2023, the program provides $100, $150 or $170 in financial assistance per month.